Climbing

 From there, hike down to Rifugio Roda di Vael and take whichever trail you fancy back to Carezza.

-- Rifugio Roda di Vael is the obvious stop either on your way there, back, or both.
+- is the obvious stop either on your way there, back, or both.

-- Rifugio Paolina at the top of the chairlift is another option, and it is open in the summer too.
+- is another option at the top of the chairlift, and it is open in the summer too.

-- We’ve also recently stumbled upon a local bar, Restaurante Camera, by the road at Passo Costalunga.
+- is a local bar by the road at Passo Costalunga.
 The bartender was extremely friendly, it was open already at the end of April, and they had a killer strudel.

-- Another option is Ristorante Hennenstall, a bit lower toward Carezza.
+- is a bit lower toward Carezza.
 They have a nice garden, but it gets pretty busy during the season.

-- Finally, there is an authentic Thai restaurant at Hotel Lake & River where we stayed once before.
+- has an authentic Thai restaurant where we stayed once before.
 The food was really good there.

 Weather & Season

-The route is also in the La Nuova Guida del Catinaccio guidebook from Antonio Bernard.
-The guidebook has a detailed topo, including a potential extension from the bottom of the via ferrata.
+- La Nuova Guida del Catinaccio - has a detailed topo, including a potential extension from the bottom of the via ferrata.

-There are two things worth mentioning regarding the info you can find online:
+There are two things worth mentioning regarding the info you are likely to find online: